DFE-Digital/itt-mentoring-beta-prototype/README.md

-# Claim funding for mentor training
+# Claim funding for mentor training prototype

 Claim funding for mentor training is a service for schools to claim funding for their general mentors’ training.